Sony A99 II versus Panasonic GH5

 The Sony Alpha ALT-A99 II and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
 The A99 II is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (A99 II) and a Four Thirds sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Panasonic provides 20.2 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is somewhat smaller (8 percent) than the Sony A99 II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is considerably smaller (91 percent) than the Sony A99 II.
 Moreover, the GH5 is markedly lighter (15 percent) than the A99 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.